Washington Nationals: 2009–2010: Road uniform changes

 For the 2009 season, the Nationals kept the same home uniform but unveiled a new road and red alternate uniform, along with a roundel-less "DC" sleeve patch.
 The road uniform now featured a script rendition of the city name in front minus the gold bevels, with the letters now rendered in red with navy and gold trim.
 The red alternate replaced the "DC" logo with the "curly W" logo, and numbers changed to white with gold bevels and navy trim.

-2011–present: "Curly W" and script "Nationals" uniforms
+2011–2023: "Curly W" uniforms

 The Nationals unveiled a new uniform set starting in 2011.
 Gold was eliminated and the emphasis was on the "curly W" logo, which was prominently featured on the home and red alternate uniforms.
 The road all-navy cap was retired in a favor of a navy cap with red brim, and a new red cap with navy brim was added in 2013 for home games with the red alternates.
 The sleeve patch was updated to feature the primary roundel logo.
 Piping was added to the "curly W" uniforms.